Rosacea vs. Lupus Rash: How to Tell the Difference

 People already diagnosed with rosacea who develop new systemic symptoms should also seek evaluation, as both conditions can coexist, and rosacea does not exclude the possibility of an independent underlying autoimmune condition.

-Rosacea and the lupus butterfly rash are two distinct conditions that share superficial similarities in facial distribution but differ in underlying cause, clinical features, systemic implications, and treatment.
+Rosacea and the lupus butterfly rash are two distinct conditions that share superficial similarities in facial distribution but differ in their underlying causes, clinical features, systemic implications, and treatments.
 The most reliable clinical differentiator is the nasolabial fold: rosacea involves it, lupus malar rash spares it.
 Papules, telangiectasias, and classic flush triggers favor rosacea.
-Joint pain, fatigue, oral ulcers, and photosensitivity favor lupus.
+Joint pain, fatigue, oral ulcers, and photosensitivity are consistent with lupus.
 Diagnosis requires clinical evaluation and blood testing to screen for lupus-specific markers.
 Both conditions are manageable with the right treatment, and early accurate diagnosis prevents years of inadequate care.
-For evaluation of facial rashes by a licensed physician, Doctronic.ai offers affordable telehealth visits available any time.
+For evaluation of facial rashes by a licensed physician, Doctronic.ai offers affordable telehealth visits available at any time.